kubeflow/manifests/proposals/20200913-rootlessKubeflow.md

 ### Goals

-We want to run Kubeflow 99 % rootless accoring to CNCF/Kubernetes best practices.
+We want to run Kubeflow as rootless as possible according to CNCF/Kubernetes best practices.
+Most enterprise environments will require this as well.

+### Implementation details
-The main steps are adding an additional profile for istio-cni or ambient mesh, updating the documentation and manifest generation process.
+The main steps are adding an additional profile for istio-cni and later ambient mesh, updating the documentation and manifest generation process.
+Only istio-cni or istio ambient mesh can run rootless as explined here https://istio.io/latest/docs/setup/additional-setup/cni/.
 Then adding the baseline and restricted PSS as kustomize component to /contrib and extending the profile controller to annotate user namespaces with configurable PSS labels.

 We want to use a staged approach.

 First Stage:

-1. Implement Istio 1.17.5 and use it by default.
-This is important for the Kubeflow 1.8  feature freeze
+1. Implement Istio 1.17.5 and use it by default, because 1.17. is what we have planned to use for Kubeflow 1.8.
 2. Implement istio-cni (--set components.cni.enabled=true --set components.cni.namespace=kube-system) as second option.
 3. Add simple tests similar to tests/gh-actions/install_istio.sh and tests/gh-actions/install_knative.sh for istio-cni and support both rootfull and rootless istio at the same time and give users one release to test

-Second stage in a second PR:
+Second stage:
 4. Add pod security standards (https://kubernetes.io/docs/concepts/security/pod-security-standards/) base/restricted to manifests/contrib
-5. Add istio-ambient as an option to Kubeflow 1.9
-6. Enforce PSS baseline (here you can still build OCI containers via Podman and buildah) in Kubeflow 1.9.
+5. Enforce PSS baseline (here you can still build OCI containers via Podman and buildah).
 It works with any istio
-7. Warning for violations of restricted PSS
+6. Enable Warnings for violations of restricted PSS
+7. Add tests to make sure that the PSS are used and tested in the CICD
-8. Optionally Enforce PSS restricted (this is where minor corner cases are affected) in Kubeflow 1.10
+8. Optionally Enforce PSS restricted (this is where minor corner cases are affected)

 Third stage:
+9. Upgrade Istio to 1.19 to make the ambient mesh available
+10. Add istio-ambient as an option to the next Kubeflow release.

+fourth stage:
-10. Upgrade Istio to 1.19 and use ambient service mesh by default in Kubeflow 1.10
+11. Use the ambient service mesh by default in Kubeflow 1.10.

 ### Non-Goals
-THis does not cover Application level CVEs, only cluster level security.
+This does not cover Application level CVEs, only cluster level security.

 ### Does this break any existing functionality?
 So far not.
+Only PSS restricted may block the incredibly dangerous and unprofessional Docker in Docker.
+This is a rarely used feature from the KFP SDK.
-Only PSS restricted may block Docker in Docker.
-In PSS baseline you can still build OCI images with Podman
+With PSS baseline you can still build OCI images with Podman for example.
+We should replace Docker with the cli compatible podman in the KFP SDK https://kubeflow-pipelines.readthedocs.io/en/1.8.22/source/kfp.containers.html?highlight=kfp.containers.build_image_from_working_dir#kfp.containers.build_image_from_working_dir.

 ### Does this fix/solve any outstanding issues?
 We are not following best practices and this is forbidden in most enterprise environments.